 Kelly also has a passion for helping businesses and individuals that have gotten into difficult situations with the IRS.
 She has had great success advocating for her clients in penalty abatement requests, offers in compromise, and taxpayer advocate cases.
 Kelly believes there is a real art to this work and she finds that a childhood passion for helping the underserved and those in need often fuels her in these types of engagements.

 - Kas Garnes, MBA

-During her tenures at Jefferson, Virtua and Children's Hospital of Philadelphia, she has led several areas within physician and hospital operations.
-Community involvement has always been at the center of Kas' being.
-She is an active board member of St. Mary's Respite (an organization that supported families affected by AIDS/HIV).
-She is an active volunteer with My Sister's Place (a rehab housing facility for mothers with substance abuse issues).
+Kas Garnes, MBA is the Vice President of Operations, Patient and Specialty Services (PSS) at Novartis.
+Prior to that, she worked at Jefferson, Virtua, and Children’s Hospital of Philadelphia leading several areas within physician and hospital operations.
+Community involvement has always been at the center of Kas’s being.
+She was an active board member of St. Mary’s Respite (an organization that supported families affected by AIDS/HIV).
+She is an active volunteer with My Sister’s Place (a rehab housing facility for mothers with substance use issues).
 Kas is also the committee chair for the Mentor Program with the Philadelphia chapter of HFMA (healthcare financial management association).

-Kas recieved a bachelor's degree in Biomedical Engineering from John Hopkins University and on MBA with a concentration in Finance from Drexel University.
+Kas received a bachelor’s degree in Biomedical Engineering from Johns Hopkins University and an MBA with a concentration in Finance from Drexel University.
 She continues at Drexel as an adjunct professor in the Health Administration Department.

 - Jessi Ray Koch